-Upon receiving a Notice of Concern, the School's Governing Board will be required to provide a written response to the Commission within fourteen (14) calendar days and the response must include at least one of the following:
+Upon receiving a Notice of Concern, the SCHOOL'S Governing Board will be required to provide a written response to the COMMISSION within fourteen (14) calendar days and the response must include at least one of the following:

-- (a). a description of the remedy of the compliance breach, if the breach has been completely remedied, including evidence of such remedy; - (b). a written notification disputing the determination that a compliance breach has occurred with accompanying evidence in support of that assertion; or - (c).
-The SPCSC Corrective Action Plan Form, describing how the School will remedy the compliance breach that includes timelines and persons responsible for each action within the plan.
-If the submitted corrective action plan is not mutually agreeable to both the School and the Commission staff, the matter will be brought to the Commission at a General Business Meeting.
+- A description of the remedy of the compliance breach, if the breach has been completely remedied, including evidence of such remedy; - 2. a written notification disputing the determination that a compliance breach has occurred with accompanying evidence in support of that assertion; or - 3.
+The SPCSC Corrective Action Plan Form, describing how the SCHOOL will remedy the compliance breach that includes timelines and persons responsible for each action within the plan.
+If the submitted corrective action plan is not mutually agreeable to both the SCHOOL and the COMMISSION staff, the matter will be brought to the COMMISSION at a General Business Meeting.

-If the School disputes the Notice of Concern, the Commission will consider the matter at a General Business Meeting and retract, modify, or uphold the Notice of Concern.
-The Commission may be updated on the issuance, remedy, and progress towards implementation of Corrective Action Plans in the Executive Director's Report during General Business Meetings.
+If the SCHOOL disputes the Notice of Concern, the COMMISSION will consider the matter at a General Business Meeting and retract, modify, or uphold the Notice of Concern.

-Section 17.9 Notice of Deficiency and Notice of Warning
+Section 17.9 Notice of Deficiency and Notice of Prospect of Revocation

-If the School fails to respond or make progress towards correcting the breach in the time allowed by the Corrective Action Plan, repeatedly fails to comply with applicable law or Contract provision(s), or when the breach presents an immediate concern for student or employee health and safety, the Commission may take any or all of the following actions:
+If the SCHOOL fails to respond or make progress towards correcting the breach in the time allowed by the Corrective Action Plan, repeatedly fails to comply with applicable law or Contract provision(s), or when the breach presents an immediate concern for student or employee health and safety, the COMMISSION may take any or all of the following actions:

-- (a).
-Issue a Notice of Deficiency which may include prescriptive, specific action plans and conditions for the School; or - (b).
+- 1. Issue a Notice of Deficiency which may include prescriptive, specific action plans and conditions for the SCHOOL; or - 2.
 Issue a Notification of Prospect of Revocation, which initiates revocation proceedings, in accordance with HAR §8-505-16.

-In accordance with HRS §302D-17, this Intervention Protocol shall not apply in any circumstance in which the Commission determines that a problem or deficiency warrants revocation, in which case HRS Chapter 302D, and the established rules, procedures and protocols for revocation shall apply.
+In accordance with HRS §302D-17, this Intervention Protocol shall not apply in any circumstance in which the COMMISSION determines that a problem or deficiency warrants revocation, in which case HRS Chapter 302D, and the established rules, procedures and protocols for revocation shall apply.